-The following table presents the transfers between levels for the year ended September 30, 2020.
+There were no transfers between levels in the current year.
+The following table presents the transfers between levels for the prior year ended September 30, 2020.

-Level 1 \$ Level 2 \$
+Level 1 Level 2

+\$ \$

-Financial assets at fair value through profit or loss: Mutual funds 491.845 (491,845)
+Financial assets at fair value through profit or loss:

-., (1) - , 0 10 /
+Mutual funds 491,845 (491,845)

 The mutual funds transferred into Level 1 relate to positions for which significant trading activity existed on September 30, 2020 but which were only thinly traded on and around September 30, 2019.
-There were no transfers between levels as at September 30, 2019.